 Under this model, which is explored in more detail in the topic ‘normal population‘, it is possible that the current global population is unsustainable and in response the birth-rate may fall even further.

 With this model, the global population may peak below even 9 billion.

 The risks in future predictions.

 Climate change is one such potential disaster, but hopefully it can be averted.
-If fact, climate change and most other threatening disasters are all threats because the Earth being above the carrying capacity.
+If fact, climate change and most other threatening disasters are all threats that arise due to Earth being above the carrying capacity.

 Short of a disaster, the population cannot rapidly shrink.
 Remember the population pipeline.
 This year, the average elderly person do die would have been born 80 years ago when the world population was much smaller.
 To keep births to a level that only replaces a far smaller generation is a change that cannot happen that quickly.

 Can the population grow higher than estimates?
-Unlikely.
+It is hard to see how that could be sustained.
 Even if some new social movement starts to reverse the trend of slowly decreasing birth numbers, the world dealing with environmental impact of the number of people we have will likely curtail any such movement.

 Key to understanding what will happen with future birth rates is understanding what has happened that has caused rates to fall.
 In my opinion, many current theories do not stand real scrutiny, but even if these theories are correct, they also predict the trend in declining rates to continue.
 How far rates will decline depends on what theory you believe as to why rates declined, and I discuss that in leaving peak population.

 Peak child is here.
 It marks a significant change, and while there being a similar number of children year on year is a return to normal, for a world where generations have known nothing but unsustainable, exponential population growth, some people will resist the change.